My Child's First Earning System · Ages 4–16

 Stop Giving your kids money Teach them to earn it

-30-day money-back guarantee — if it doesn’t click for your family, you get a refund
+30-day money-back guarantee.
+If it doesn’t click for your family, you get a refund

 Instant PDF download · Ages 4–16 · No app, no subscription · Print and start this weekend